lancopku/IAIS/README.md

 3. We propose a new **regularized training method** called **Inter-modal Alignment on Intra-modal Self-attentions (IAIS)** to calibrate two intra-modal attention distributions mutually via inter-modal alignment, which helps learn better contextualized representations for image-text pairs.

 ## Update
-Please refer to [Google Drive](https://drive.google.com/drive/folders/1ErSpcN8PiRgaQIPjhDLJ_My4PctyZzqt?usp=sharing) for our fine-tuned checkpoints and logs for MS COCO and Flickr30k.
+Please refer to [Github Release](https://github.com/lancopku/IAIS/releases/tag/v0.1.0) for our fine-tuned checkpoints and logs for MS COCO and Flickr30k.

 ## Requirements
 We provide Docker image for easier reproduction.
 Please install the following: